Home > Reviews > Douglas Summit Review

 Purchasing and Returns

-You can purchase the Douglas Original from the Douglas website.
-Unfortunately, you cannot try to mattress out before purchasing, as Douglas is not sold at any retail locations.
-The mattress takes a few days to get delivered, and you get a 365-night trial period within which you can return the mattress if you are not satisfied with it.
+You can purchase the Douglas Summit from the Douglas website or their Edmonton store.
+Unfortunately, as retail locations are limited, not everyone will be able to test out this Douglas mattress before buying — a notable drawback for a new mattress at this price point.
+The mattress takes a few days to get delivered, and you receive a 365 night sleep trial within which you can return the summit mattress if you are not satisfied with it.

 Unboxing and First Impressions